Fitzroy v Geelong (1963 VFL season): Lower grades

 On the day of the match Geelong's second XVIII (reserves) had already won their game against Fitzroy, 8.13 (61) to 4.8 (32).
 Concurrent to the senior game, Geelong's third XVIII (under-19s) would defeat Fitzroy 10.11 (71) to 6.10 (46) at Kardinia Park.

 Pre-match

 Prior to delivering his pre-game address to the team, Wally Clark made sure that each individual player clearly understood and could remember the instructions they had been given on the previous evening.

-Clark took the unusual step of opening the Fitzroy rooms to as many of the supporters that could squeeze in — the regular coach, Kevin Murray, routinely excluded all except the players from the change-rooms before the matches and at half-time — and delivered an impressive, inspiring, and stirring speech, continuously interspersed by the ever more raucous cheers and encouragement of the assembled supporters, which sent the players out onto the field fully aroused, motivated, and eager to begin the contest.

 "A key factor in us winning the game was how (Clark) mentally prepared us.
 The frame of mind we were in was just incredible.
 We went out there to face Goliath, and they went out there to face David, and that was the difference in the two teams.
 And that was all because of Wally Clark.
 I don’t remember running onto the ground, he just had us so worked up.
 We all played roles on the field, but Wally Clark was the star that day." — Bryan Clements' 2014 recollection of the day.